SPP Plugin Compatibility

 data:

-abi.encodeCall(StagedProposalProcessor.reportProposalResult, (proposalId, stageId, resultType, tryAdvance))
+abi.encodeCall(StagedProposalProcessor.reportProposalResult, (proposalId, stageId, resultType, tryAdvance))-

-is passed in which this body has not been added, the resultType will not be used in SPP’s decision making process to advance(i.e it will have no effect other than for you, spending gas in vain). -
+stageIdmust correspond to the stage where this body is registered.
+We require bodies to pass this explicitly as there could be the same body added in multiple stages.
+IfstageIdis passed in which this body has not been added, the resultType will not be used in SPP’s decision making process to advance(i.e it will have no effect other than for you, spending gas in vain). -

-if you know the result is enough to advance the proposal and body also hasADVANCE_PERMISSION_ID
+tryAdvanceif you know the result is enough to advance the proposal and body also hasADVANCE_PERMISSION_ID, this can betruewhich will automatically advance the proposal to the next stage.

 -